adobe/aem-dispatcher-experiments/experiments/optimizer/README.md

 If you followed the instructions on the main page, you are almost done this experiment.
 - `cd` to `aem-dispatcher-experiments/dispatcher-config-basic`
 - Execute: `mvn dispatcher-optimizer:analyze` (_Error?
 See ["Setup"](#setup) note above._)
-- Watch the console for information about the configuration (in some cases these are directed to the logs).
+- Examine the resulting output in the console.
+In addition to violations, there will be information about surprises that were encountered while parsing the configuration files.
+These are worth reviewing, especially errors and warnings.
 - Two reports were written to `dispatcher-config-basic/target/dispatcher-optimizer-tool`:
   - results.csv : a file in Comma-Separated Values format
   - results.html : a html file, more friendly to the human eye